Gen711/Fall2015/labs/Lab2_fastq.rst

   sudo make all install

-> Run Jellyfish.
+> Run khmer.
 Make sure to look at the manual.

 ::

-    cd /mnt
-    mkdir jelly
-    cd jelly
-    jellyfish count -F2 -m 25 -s 200M -t 4 -C ../Pero360B.1.fasta ../Pero360B.2.fasta
-    jellyfish histo mer_counts.jf > Pero360B.histo
-    head -50 Pero360B.histo
+  tmux new -s khmer
+  mkdir khmer && cd khmer

+  interleave-reads.py ~/reads/Thomas_McBr1_R1.PF.fastq.gz ~/reads/Thomas_McBr1_R2.PF.fastq.gz \
+  | abundance-dist-single.py --threads 8 -M 1000000000 -k 25 - reads.hist

+  ctl-b d

+> Wait for these things to be done..
+Use ``top -c`` to do this..
+Remember ``q`` gets you outta ``top``.

 > Open up a new terminal window using the buttons command-t

 ::

+    scp -i ~/Downloads/????.pem ubuntu@ec2-??-???-???-??.compute-1.amazonaws.com:~/read_analysis/*pdf ~/Downloads/
-    scp -i ~/Downloads/????.pem ubuntu@ec2-??-???-???-??.compute-1.amazonaws.com:/mnt/*zip ~/Downloads/
+    scp -i ~/Downloads/????.pem ubuntu@ec2-??-???-???-??.compute-1.amazonaws.com:/read_analysis/*quality ~/Downloads/
-    scp -i ~/Downloads/????.pem ubuntu@ec2-??-???-???-??.compute-1.amazonaws.com:/mnt/jelly/*histo ~/Downloads/
+    scp -i ~/Downloads/????.pem ubuntu@ec2-??-???-???-??.compute-1.amazonaws.com:/read_analysis/*hist ~/Downloads/

-> Now, on your MAC, find the files you just downloaded - for the zip files - double click and that should unzip them..
-Click on the `html` file, which will open up your browser.
-Look at the results.
-Try to figure out what each plot means.
+> Now, on your MAC, find the PDF files you just downloaded..

-> Now look at the `.histo` file, which is a kmer distribution.
+> Now look at the ``.quality`` and ``.hist`` file.  which is the plot of quality containing both the mean quality as well as that for each tile.
 I want you to plot the distribution using R and RStudio.

 > OPEN RSTUDIO

 ::

     #Import Data
     histo <- read.table("~/Downloads/Pero360B.histo", quote="\"")